espocrm/documentation/docs/development/custom-config-parameters.md

 * `admin` – available only for admin (read and write);
 * `superAdmin` – available only for super-admin (read and write).

-The *readOnly* parameter disables the ability to change a parameter value for admin users.
-Useful for parameters that are supposed to be set either manually by writing into the config file or automatically by the application.
+The *readOnly* [parameter](metadata/app-config.md#readonly) disables the ability to change a parameter value for admin users.

 ### 3. Metadata app > adminPanel